A conjecture concerning determinism, reduction, and measurement in quantum mechanics

-Bearing in mind the argumentation after formula (2.2): any (pseudo)random number, $\alpha_2/2\pi$ (or $\alpha_1/2\pi$), which lies in the interval $[0, K]$ leads to a contraction.
-The probability that the uniformly distributed random number lies in this interval is just $K$, so
+because the phase matching numbers $\alpha/2\pi$ are conceived to be uniformly distributed in the interval $[0,1]$, and any number which lies in the interval $[0,K]$ leads to contraction.
+Thus the probability $P_4$ that a spot is produced in $\rmd^3r$ is

-is the probability that the contraction actually occurs at the phase matching cluster which lies about $\bfitr_0$.

-As already described in Section~6, the contraction turns the incoming wavepacket into a wavepacket with the spatial dimensions of the cluster and, if it is a sensitive cluster, this wavepacket in turn undergoes a dynamical interaction with the cluster wavepacket.